JuliaLang/www.julialang.org/jsoc/gsoc/juliadynamics.md

 **Pre-requisite**: Having already contributed to a Julia package either in JuliaDynamics or of sufficient relevance to JuliaDynamics.

-**Recommended Skills**: Familiarity with nonlinear dynamics and/or differential equations and/or timeseries analysis based on Julia language.
+**Recommended Skills**: Familiarity with nonlinear dynamics and/or differential equations and/or timeseries analysis based on the Julia language.

 **Expected Results**: Well-documented, well-tested new algorithms for DynamicalSystems.jl.